tylermercer/personal-website/src/en/posts/software/free-lunches.md

 React" exists largely because of bad framing in two areas: education and framework branding.

-### "React === The Web" in Education
+### "React === The Web"

 Many bootcamps teach React development before teaching core web development principles (if they teach the core principles at all).
-They churn out graduates who can build things with React but would freeze up if you handed them an HTML file in a text editor and asked them to make a simple project using plain JavaScript.
+They churn out graduates who can build things with React but would freeze up if you asked them to make a simple project using plain JavaScript.

-Many online instructors also perpetuate this thinking. **TODO: finish this part**

-### "React === The Web" in Framework Branding

-The entire selling point of React meta-frameworks like Remix and Next.js is that you can use them for everything.
+On the framework side, the entire selling point of React meta-frameworks like Remix and Next.js is that you can use them for everything.
 Like the educators mentioned above, the framework authors implicitly frame React as the One True Way to build for the web.
 For example,
 [Next.js includes a blog as one of it's starter templates](https://vercel.com/templates/next.js/blog-starter-kit).
 I am skeptical that there's ever a good reason for a blog to be rendered client-side using React, regardless of whether it uses SSR.
 In the case of a